 Potential MotifsGive the Big Bad a symbol, and wrap it in dread.
 It doesn't have to be black; almost any colour can be given negative associations.
 Red, of course, is the colour of blood and fire.
 Green is the colour of rot and decay, of fetid swamps and gangrenous flesh.
 White is the colour of sun-bleached bones, and the blinding light of the desert sun.
-Blue - that's tough, but why not align it with the sin of Sloth?
+Blue is the color of ice and frozen wastes.
 If you want a real challenge, try pink (hey, Rowling pulled it off... at least with an underling).
 For the good guys, pick something to match your aesops.
 Tolkien had the stars, and moments of beauty in the dark places, which symbolize and inspire hope in the face of adversity.

 Suggested PlotsGood versus Evil is your overarching plot, but not the only one.
 Give each hero a character development arc, and throw in a major war.
 Give some thoughts to the various archetypal plots: Start with The Hero's Journey by Campbell, then move into Structural Archetypes by Walker and The Seven Basic Plots by Booker.
 Any of these plots can serve as the backbone of your story, or you could mix-and-match the elements until you get what you want.
 But sticking by a classical structure can definitely help you achieve the epic feel of a true masterpiece.